 Emma Croll-Baehre is from Corner Brook, Newfoundland & Labrador.
 They completed a BA (Hons) in English Language and Literature with a Minor in Women’s Studies (2014-2018) at the University of Western Ontario.
 During their time at Western, Emma volunteered with Poetry London, and co-coordinated with their twin the Emergence Queer Arts Festival.
 Emma then pursued a SSHRC-funded MA in Cultural Studies and Critical Theory at McMaster University (2018-2019).
 Their Master’s work examined the intersection of queerness, witchcraft and appropriation in contemporary North American culture.

-Emma is in their second year of the Ph.D. programme in English and Cultural Studies at McMaster University (2019-).
+Emma is a Ph.D. candidate in English and Cultural Studies at McMaster University (2019-).
 Broadly speaking, their Vanier-CGS supported doctoral work considers contemporary twin cultural production in the digital era as queering hegemonic conceptions of embodiment and autonomy.
 Emma is the current graduate student representative for the CSN-RÉC.

 Stacey Sproule is a multi-hyphenate artist, tarot reader, and teacher.
 Her work focuses on seasons and cycles as well as exploration of mystical tools.
 She holds a BFA from OCAD in Drawing and Painting, and has exhibited regionally across Ontario.

 She has taught at Workman Arts, The Makeden, Stonegate Community Health, Toronto Public Library and The Canadian War Museum.
 She has worked with the Local Flower Collective since 2018, creating workflows and systems to get local flowers into the hands of consumers and florists.

 She sees herself as a blend of the technical and the intuitive.

 Stacey maintains the Witch Institute website and socials.